I can’t help it, I replicated this cute tiger – I am a copy cat, omg!!! Read how I Replicate Plush Toy and adapt the method to make yours.

-I bought the last set from “Eu Yan Sang” (EYS), an Asia’s leading healthcare company specializes in Traditional Chinese medicine (TCM).
+I bought the last set from “Eu Yan Sang” (EYS), Asia’s leading healthcare company specializes in Traditional Chinese medicine (TCM).
 The set was sold at only RM68 (approx. US$21) and with every set sold, EYS will donate RM10 to the Spastic Children’s Association.
-I would buy more to giveaway as a Chinese New Year gift, such a meaningful gift to my loved ones while contributing to a good cause, win-win, why not?
+I would buy more to give them away as a Chinese New Year gift, such a meaningful gift to my loved ones while contributing to a good cause, win-win, why not?

 What about the movie?
-It is beyond my expectation…. it is superb, the 1st 100% local made Chinese New Year Movie, from story board, to casts, to film director, all Malaysians!!!
-Speaking of the casts, you’d be surprised….. they are Radio DJ’s (My FM), TV hosts (Astro) & singers, and many of them are first timer in movie acting.
-To-date, they have broken 3.5 million box office since premiered on Jan 14.
+It is beyond my expectation…. it is superb, the 1st 100% locally made Chinese New Year Movie, from the storyboard, to casts, to film director, all Malaysians!!!
+Speaking of the casts, you’d be surprised….. they are Radio DJ’s (My FM), TV hosts (Astro) & singers, and many of them are the first time in movie acting.
+To date, they have broken 3.5 million box office since premiered on Jan 14.
 Bravo!
 “Malaysia Boleh”!
 (Malaysia Can).

 This tutorial is meant to show you how to replicate a stuffed/plush toy for the exceptional case, eg. replacement of your favorite plush toys which is no longer in production.
 No way to copy a plush toy that you can still get it from the shop, it is cheaper to buy than to make.
 No pattern will be given for this tiger as it might be copyrighted by EYS or the movie production company.